 For starters: Take whatever you think you know about vinyl sheet flooring and forget it.
 Vinyl sheet flooring is some of the most heavy-duty and water-resistant flooring material available.
 Made with multiple layers that offer both protection and comfort, vinyl sheets are quick to install and can be an extremely cost-effective option.

-On average, vinyl sheets are priced between 50 cents and $2 per square foot for material costs.
+According to Fixr, vinyl sheets are priced between $1 and $2 (CAD 1.40 and CAD 2.75) per square foot for material costs.
 But just because it’s generally regarded as a more budget-friendly option doesn’t mean it’s not high quality.
-For the discerning homeowner, premium vinyl sheets can cost upwards of $4 per square foot.
+For the discerning homeowner, premium vinyl sheets with elaborate inlaid patterns or extra thickness could cost considerably more.
 In fact, some people even prefer the natural cushion of vinyl sheet flooring to cold, hard tile or stone.

-For installation costs, you can expect to pay another dollar or two per square foot.
+For installation costs, you can expect to pay another $2 to $5 (CAD 2.75 to CAD 7) per square foot.
 And do-it-yourselfers beware: While installation may seem rather straightforward, it does require someone with experience to install it properly.
 For one, vinyl sheet rolls are large and unwieldy.
-Secondly, they require the use of proper adhesives to stick properly and not using enough of the correct glue could result in damaging the sheet.
+Secondly, they require the use of proper adhesives to stick properly, and not using enough of the correct glue could result in damaging the sheet.
 In short, the job can get out of hand quickly, so having experience is key.
 To ensure that you squeeze every drop of use and enjoyment out of your nearly waterproof floor, budget for professional installation.
 It may save money in the long run.

 Vinyl Plank and Tile